ChanthMiao/ghc-wiki-mirror/Unboxed-Numerics.md

 ### GHC HEAD as of 2021-02-17

-This is after AArch64 NCG, but before the rest of the plan.
+This is after AArch64 macOS support, but before the rest of the plan.

 #### Data types
 ```haskell